AppFlowy-IO/AppFlowy-Cloud/doc/EC2_GUIDE.md

-# Guide to Installing AppFlowy-Cloud on an AWS EC2 Ubuntu Instance
+# Installing AppFlowy-Cloud on an AWS EC2 Ubuntu Instance

 This guide provides a step-by-step process for setting up an EC2 instance, installing Docker on Ubuntu, and deploying AppFlowy-Cloud, along with some optional Docker maintenance commands.